pratap-panabaka/gse-gdm-extension/README.md

 > 1. This extension assumes that **no other GNOME Shell extensions are enabled for the GDM user**.
 > 2. In the installation process via script file, the script will remove any other dconf settings stored for GDM user.
 > 3. This script will take care enabling the gdm-extension, you dont need to do anything for the gdm-extension to work.
-> 4. Users are responsible for managing the GDM database and configuring the GDM profile if you have specific requirments other than gdm-extension.
+> 4. Users are responsible for managing the GDM database and configuring the GDM profile if users have specific requirments other than gdm-extension.
 > 5. see [this link](https://help.gnome.org/admin/system-admin-guide/stable/extensions-enable.html.en) for general idea.
 > 6. Conflicts with other extensions or manual modifications may lead to **unexpected behavior**.